Namibnat/mental_math/README.md

 error, the next time it will increase the amount.

 TODO:

-    1. The logging needs some work - if you create a new routine at the moment, the logging fails.
-    2. Write tests - do this before refactoring
+1. Write tests - do this before refactoring
-    3. Refactor, putting all the tests in a class and eliminating repetition.
+2. Refactor, make it more 'DRY'